rafzby/alexa-weather-skill/README.md

 Select **HTTPS** endpoint type.

-Copy *https* url from your *ngrok* output and paste it in endpoint configuration in alexa developer console.
+Copy *https* url from your *ngrok* output and paste it in endpoint configuration.

 ![alexa-weather-skill](https://i.imgur.com/YIGi43L.png)